 Cash collected by the Corporation is deposited into a checking account for operating purposes.
-During 2021, cash and cash equivalents had a decrease of \$718,825 from 2020 primarily due to a decrease in revenue generated from demolition projects.
+During 2022, cash and cash equivalents had an increase of \$2,434,329 from 2021 primarily due to an increase in grant revenue.
 The Corporation commenced implementing the Cuyahoga County Housing Program in 2020.
 The program funding is derived from three sources; the Cuyahoga County Community Development Fund (CCCDF), an allocated portion of current Delinquent Tax and Assessment Collection (DTAC) funds the Corporation receives from Cuyahoga County and Cash Reserves held by the Corporation from prior year CCCDF and DTAC funds received.
 The purpose of the program is to invest in home owner assistance, in the renovation of properties and in new construction projects in the County.

-Assets held for resale showed a \$510,555 increase from 2020 and resulted from increased construction and rehabilitation activity of the Corporation.
+Assets held for resale showed a \$3,129,159 increase from 2021 and resulted from increased construction and rehabilitation activity of the Corporation.

-Receivables at December 31, 2021, consisted of funds due from Cuyahoga County and various other sources.
-Intergovernmental receivables decreased due to the ending of the Ohio Housing Finance Agency's (OHFA) Hardest Hit Fund (HHF) program activity in May 2021.
+Receivables at December 31, 2022, consisted of funds due from Cuyahoga County and various other sources.
+Intergovernmental receivables increased due to the timing of grant monies received.
 The Corporation performs asbestos removal prior to demolition or rehabilitation of structures.
 The Corporation is reimbursed by the County for a portion of these costs.
 Allowance for doubtful accounts were not recorded because all receivables are expected to be collected.